shpml/fundamentals/00_chapter/03_lesson.md

 ![](../assets/elkwebdesign/jsbin.png)

-**Pro Tip**: What you write in the code editor in this ebook it will not automatically save.
-Therefore, you need to make sure that you do hit the *save* button and make sure you copy your code over.
+**Pro Tip**: What you write in the code editor in this ebook will not automatically save.
+Therefore, you need to make sure that you hit the *save* button and make sure you copy your code over.

-**Note**: If your JS Bin editor doesn't load or shows `JS Bin on jsbin.com`, simply refresh the page to load the editor again.
+**Note**: If your JS Bin editor doesn't load or shows `JS Bin on jsbin.com`, simply refresh the page to load the page again.

 ### Quizzes